Who we are

 The current extramural funding environment for grant applications is hypercompetitive, however many proposals are submitted without undergoing an internal review process.

-In order to assist investigators who are submitting competitive grant applications, the UHCOM offers an internal pre-review process for COM faculty to increase funding success of COM grant applications.
+In order to assist investigators who are submitting competitive grant applications, the Fertitta Family College of Medicine offers an internal pre-review process for our faculty to increase funding success of our grant applications.

 The timetable for internal reviews is listed below.

 Written feedback using a modified NIH Summary Statement format will be provided.

 Following the internal peer review, an opportunity will be provided for investigators to discuss strategies for addressing issues raised in the review process.